 There’s plenty more to be said about differentiation, but having a basic process for determining and managing differentiation – like the Product Value Profile – is a good initial step.
 In the next part of this series, we’ll take a look at segmentation as a another key tool for setting and managing price.

-In the meantime, what are your questions about differentiation?
+In the meantime, what are your questions about differentiation or about pricing educational products, in general?
 How have you used differentiation more – or less – effectively to maintain a strong price position in your market?
 Please comment and share.

 P.S.
 Here’s a very relevant post I cam across from Seth Godin: Understanding Marginal Cost.
 As Seth rightly explains, in undifferentiated markets there tends to be a rush to marginal costs in pricing, and –